tomrains/miscProjects/projects/conways-game-of-life/README.md

 Specifications

 --refactoring goals:
-I would like to make it look more like a pineapple wedge.
+*I would like to make it look more like a pineapple wedge.
-  -- very unsure how to do this. let me do some research. (could use a grid, and then different borders, to do this.
+  -- very unsure how to do this. let me do some research. (could use a grid, and then different borders, to do this.)
   -- 12 wedges in total maybe? would be like a clock.
-  -- this site looks useful: https://css-tricks.com/the-shapes-of-css/
+  -- this site looks useful: https://css-tricks.com/the-shapes-of-css/ (something like the cone shape looks helpful)
-  ideas: you could just have different images display, rather than different classes I would like to have long-lasting blocks be different colors.
+  ideas: you could just have different images display, rather than different classes

+I would like to have long-lasting blocks be different colors.
 Maybe yellow, green, and blue, or something similar -- this would like be a pretty easy formula to write. can just tweak the existing one.
+  (okay, so how does this work

+  again, you will look at neighboring blocks
 I would also like there to be a button that you press, and it keeps going indefinitely.
   -- this would just call the function that changes colors every second, i believe. would use some stuff i've learned recently, too!

+--decent outline: just have a grid, and the outer shapes in the grid can form the outline of the conway's game of life.

 Goal: to create a 1D version of Conway's World